Kolkata Police

 The primary functions of the Kolkata Police Force are maintaining law and order in the city, traffic management, prevention and detection of crime and co-ordinating various citizen-centric services for the people of Kolkata.
 As of 2024, Kolkata Police has ten divisions covering 91 police stations.
 It has a strength of approximately 37,400 and a territorial jurisdiction of c.
 530.34 km2.
 In addition to general policing, the Kolkata Police has several specialist branches and nine battalions of the Armed Police.

-The Kolkata Police has often faced criticism from the public for targeting political critics, while performing Government duties under the command of Govt. of West Bengal.
-The force encountered accusations of being complicit in R G Kar rape case, which led to heavy protests.
-Furthermore, the traffic department has been slammed for anti-bicycle policies, by enforcing a blanket ban on bicycles on several thoroughfares for traffic flow and impounding bicycles for violating the ban, besides corruption and bribery when collecting penalties from bicyclists who violate or defy the ban.